github/code-navigation/README.md

 ## Adding code navigation for a new language

-To add code navigation for a new language, follow the steps below.
+To add code navigation for a new language, you must follow these steps:

+1. Add the language to Linguist.
+2. Define a Tree-sitter parser for the language.
+3. Write tags queries.
+4. Write fully-qualified name queries (if applicable).
+5. Open an issue in this repo.

+For details, see below.

-### Linguist
+### Add the language to Linguist

 First, the language must be added to [Linguist](https://github.com/github-linguist/linguist).
 Linguist is the source of truth for all languages on GitHub.

+ You can check to see if the language exists in Linguist by searching the [`languages.yml`](https://github.com/github-linguist/linguist/blob/master/lib/linguist/languages.yml) file.
 If your language is not included in Linguist, [follow the contribution guidelines](https://github.com/github-linguist/linguist/blob/master/CONTRIBUTING.md#adding-a-language) to get it added.

 ### Tree-sitter parser